pierrestock/document-distances/README.md

 # How to compute document similarities ?

-This repository is a Python implementation of a project consisting in computing document similarities.
+This repository is a Tensorflow implementation of a project consisting in computing document similarities.

 1. [Setup](#setup)